lsunsi/markovjs-gridworld/README.md

 ```

 Although this implementation is quite trivial, this function could be used to optimize learning by filtering the action pool to include only useful actions.
-For example, if you know that movement against the grid walls doesn't change the state, so you could filter this actions out in these situations.
+For example, if you know that movement against the grid walls doesn't change the state, you could filter this actions out in these situations.
-That said, you should be careful not to taint the agent with your would knowledge from the problem. *You're just a human, you **do not**  know better*
+That said, you should be careful not to taint the agent with your knowledge from the problem. *You're just a human, you do not know better*

 ### Act function [¹](src/act.js)
-This function maps an state and action to the next state.
+This function maps a state and action to the next state.
 In this example, we just apply the action to the agents `r` and `c` properties, considering some special cases:
 - If the resulting agent's position includes a goal, it is removed from the goals array.
 - If the resulting agent's position includes a hazard, the `dead` property is set on the agent.